navFooh/web-project-template/README.md

 real-time during development is a bit too heavy.
 So when starting the development-task the normal require.js setup is used, pointing the data-main attribute to main.js.
 When running the distribution-task, data-main points to the minified file generated with the optimizer
-- It might still be handy to get some useful console output when running the distribution mode, so a source mapping file is generated with the main.min.js file.
+- It might still be handy to get some useful console output when running in distribution mode, so a source mapping file is generated with the main.min.js file.
 If you don't (want to) supply your original source files when deploying, you should set `generateSourceMaps: false` in Gruntfile.js
 - The Bower packages are downloaded to scripts/vendor as opposed to the standard bower_components folder, so that